kidz55/todoList/README.md

 Only the principal TodoList view is feeded with the store data and feed the children through props.

-The principal view handle all the dispatch functions
+The principal view handle all the dispatch functions.
+I usually only allow the high order views to connect with the store / dispatch infos, it avoid too much dependency mess and it makes the data flow cleaner in my opinion.